M7mad88/github_actions/README.md

-## This is a python app with CI/CD actions.
+## This is a python app with CI/CD actions demo.